Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Lelieuvre Formulas for Surfaces with Non-Constant Negative Curvature

 From the defining property of the asymptotic coordinates $(u,v)$ we get

-This implies that both $(\br_u, \bN, \bN_u)$ and $(\br_v, \bN, \bN_v)$ are orthonormal frames.
+This implies that both $(\br_u, \bN, \bN_u)$ and $(\br_v, \bN, \bN_v)$ are orthogonal frames.
 In particular, for some functions $a(p)$, $b(p)$.
 We resolve $a(p)$ and $b(p)$ by equating the mixed partial derivatives obtained from either of the above expressions: The first and second terms in each expression in \eqref{eq:mixedPartialR} are normal to $\bN$, so for the equation to hold, the last terms must be equal which shows that $a(p) = -b(p)$.
 From \eqref{eq:TheoremaEgregium}, we see $a(p)b(p) = K(p)^{-1}$ so that Exploiting $\bN \times \bN = 0$, we can write and similarly in the equation for $\br_v$.
-Finally, defining the rescaled normal $\bnu = (-K(p)^{-1/4})\bN$, we arrive at Equating the mixed partial derivatives of $\br$ yields the compatibility condition The formulas in \eqref{eq:lelieuvre} and \eqref{eq:compatibility} are a version of the Lelieuvre formulas with non-constant curvature.
-For pseudospherical surfaces---those with constant negative curvature---one can choose units of length so that the curvature is $K(p) = -1$, which gives the classical Leliuvre formulas (and compatibility condition):
+Finally, defining the scaled normal $\bnu = (-K(p)^{-1/4})\bN$ \cite{schief2017gaussian-047}, we arrive at Equating the mixed partial derivatives of $\br$ yields the compatibility condition The formulas in \eqref{eq:lelieuvre} and \eqref{eq:compatibility} are a version of the Lelieuvre formulas \cite{eisenhart1997riemannian} with non-constant curvature.
+For pseudospherical surfaces---those with constant negative curvature---one can choose units of length so that the curvature is $K(p) = -1$, which gives the classical Leliuvre formulas (and compatibility condition): In this manuscript, we consider curvature functions which are nonconstant, but are negative and bounded away from zero.